-Finally we must establish of you are suitable.
+Finally, we must establish if you are suitable.
 We have hair and scalp specialists (trichologists) on hand to speak to you right now.
 Hope to hear from you soon.
 Thank you.

 Free Consultation – Afro Hair Transplants

 You will be invited to attend the Holborn Clinic at a suitable time where you will be seen by a qualified Trichologist.
 This first step is to ensure you are suitable.
 A full scalp examination will take place in order to ensure there are no underlying skin conditions that could hinder the transplant.
 In addition confirm the reason why the hair has shed and whether there are non surgical options.
 The consultation takes around 30 minutes albeit we don’t have time limits.

 First of all, in the majority of cases, FUE is not the best option when considering Afro Hair surgery cases.
 So why am I saying this?
 Ok, think about the shape of your hair.
 Afro Hair is very curly above the skin.
 Furthermore it is just as likely to be as curly under the skin too.
 The FUE procedure uses a straight extraction device which enters the skin and dislodges the hair follicular unit.
 Curly hair has a high chance of being damaged in the FUE procedure.

 Therefore the FUT (follicular unit transplantation technique) is the preferred option.
 Yes, you will speak to some clinics that say they can do an FUE.
 There are three main reasons for this.